vaneEmy/rails_blog/README.md

 # README

-This is a small blog project in Ruby on Rails.
+This is my small version of the blog project from the Complete Ruby on Rails Developer course.

 To run the project, you should have: